The Fernery

 In 1885, Michael Murphy published a gardening handbook, 'Gardening for New Zealand with Chapters on Poultry & Beekeeping'.
 In his chapter 'The Fernery' he wrote "The fernery, whether under cover or out of doors, is usually the favourite spot in the flower garden or pleasure grounds."

-He recommended that the fernery should occupy a quiet, shady and if possibe, romantic retreat.
+He recommended that the fernery should occupy a quiet, shady and if possible, romantic retreat.
 One of his suggestions for shade and shelter was macrocarpa on the outside and a profusion of tree ferns, which is just what our fernery micro-climate has.

 Dr Patrick Brownsey, writing in the Te Ara online encyclopaedia, says New Zealand has 194 native species of ferns and lycophytes.
 Recommended reading Which Native Fern (2019) by Andrew Crowe.